Skip to content

 About this role

-ELRA runs the new-customer onboarding flow — kickoff scheduling, milestone tracking, gap surfacing — under your CS lead's onboarding playbook, so your CSMs walk into kickoffs already prepared.
+ELRA runs the new-customer ramp-up flow — kickoff scheduling, milestone tracking, gap surfacing — under your CS lead's ramp-up playbook, so your CSMs walk into kickoffs already prepared.

 Areas of focus